 A setting drawn from ancient India, romance with feminist sensibilities, and a unique magic system make this a novel sure to appeal to fans fantasy both high and urban as well as retellings of myths from other cultures.

 Maya’s narration is refreshingly unapologetic about her ambitions and her desire for independence.
 Although her distrust and doubts lead to the main conflict of the story, Maya is quick to own those mistakes and works to correct them even when it might be to her detriment.

 The Star-Touched Queen is a stunning debut filled with lush writing, smart characters, and a mysterious plot that provides as many twists as it does swoons.
 Sure to be the next big thing.

-Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, The Girl of Fire and Thorns by Rae Carson, Vessel by Sarah Beth Durst, Reign the Earth by A. C. Gaughen, The Shadow Behind the Stars by Rebecca Hahn, A Thousand Nights by E. K. Johnston, The Library of Fates by Aditi Khorana, Grave Mercy by R. L. LaFevers, Furyborn by Claire Legrand, Gods of Jade and Shadow by Silvia Moreno-Garcia, Amber & Dusk by Lyra Selene, Daughter of Smoke and Bone by Laini Taylor, Star Daughter by Shveta Thakrar, Afterworlds by Scott Westerfeld, And I Darken by Kiersten White
+Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, The Girl of Fire and Thorns by Rae Carson, Vessel by Sarah Beth Durst, Reign the Earth by A. C. Gaughen, The Shadow Behind the Stars by Rebecca Hahn, A Thousand Nights by E. K. Johnston, The Library of Fates by Aditi Khorana, Grave Mercy by R. L. LaFevers, Furyborn by Claire Legrand, Gods of Jade and Shadow by Silvia Moreno-Garcia, Amber & Dusk by Lyra Selene, Daughter of Smoke and Bone by Laini Taylor, Star Daughter by Shveta Thakrar, Afterworlds by Scott Westerfeld, The Guinevere Deception by Kiersten White